alexzhangs/aws-cfn-vpn/README.md

 1. Create a DNS `A record`, such as `admin.ss`.yourdomain.com, pointing to the public IP of EC2 Instance of manager stack.

-    Use this domain to access to the shadowsocks-manager.
+    Use this domain to access the shadowsocks-manager.

 1. Create a DNS `A record`, such as `vpn`.yourdomain.com, pointing to the public IP of EC2 Instance of manager stack.